vanilla-manifesto/vanilla-di-manifesto/vanilla-di-manifesto-js.md

 - Can't follow completly to DRY
 - Maintainability highly depend to design skill

+So, Vanilla DI may not work well if you work on a huge project.
 But using Vanilla DI is still a good choice for many situations.